-The Village of Robbins' response to the finding identified in our audit is described in the accompanying Schedule of Findings and Responses.
-We did not audit the Village of Robbins' response and, accordingly, we express no opinion on it.
+The Village of Robbins' responses to the findings identified in our audit are described in the accompanying Schedule of Findings and Responses.
+We did not audit the Village of Robbins' responses and, accordingly, we express no opinion on them.

 This report is intended solely for the information and use of the Auditor General, the General Assembly, the Legislative Audit Commission, the Governor, Village management, and the Illinois State Treasurer and is not intended to be and should not be used by anyone other than these specified parties.